NSHipster/articles/2019-05-20-swift-format.md

 excerpt: >-
   Lately,
-  the Swift community has been buzzing about the latest pitch to adopt an an official style guide and formatting tool for the language.
+  the Swift community has been buzzing about the latest pitch to adopt an official style guide and formatting tool for the language.
   Let's take a look at where we're at today, how the proposed `swift-format` tool stacks up, and what we might expect in the future.